gillsignals/sFlt1-paper/README.md

 - `module_constitutive_run_optimal.m`: Run constitutive simulation with optimal parameter values and report cost
 - `module_jung_run_optimal.m`: Run pulse-chase simulation with optimal parameter values and report cost

+#### R

+Any new datasets are saved to `saved-data/01_ode_model`.
+Figure outputs are saved to `saved-figs/01_ode_model`.

+- `ode_toy_analysis.Rmd`: Uses output from the driver with mode "base_on_off" to produce Figure S1 panels.
+- `ode_hjk_opt_import.Rmd`: Uses output from the driver with mode "opt_100" to import ODE optimization results.
+- `ode_opt_workspace_2023-08-14.Rmd`: Uses imported ODE optimization results to produce Figure 1C-E panels.

 ### `02_dde_model

 This folder contains code to simulate sFLT1 secretion as a system of 2 delay differential equations describing intracellular and extracellular sFLT1 pools.
 There is a fixed time delay between production and either secretion or intracellular degradation.
 There is also code to optimize the model to experimental data.